rahulsr2001/PowerBI/Car Sales(2022-2023)/README.md

-#  Car Sales Dashboard
+🚗 Car Sales Dashboard - (2022-2023)

-## Objective:

-The Car Sales Dashboard is designed to provide a comprehensive and interactive analysis of car sales performance over time.
-It enables businesses to track key performance indicators (KPIs), identify sales trends, and make data-driven decisions.
+This Car Sales Dashboard provides a comprehensive analysis of vehicle sales performance for 2022 and 2023, covering YTD (Year-to-Date) trends, MTD (Month-to-Date) performance, sales differences, and key insights.
+The dashboard highlights sales trends, peak sales periods, best-selling body styles, colors, and company-wise sales distribution over these two years.
 ![Image](https://github.com/user-attachments/assets/9f74a52c-8f06-4d08-8efa-c9a8511ba6f4)

 ![Image](https://github.com/user-attachments/assets/0c246d6b-5af1-4352-91df-82094b6c534b)
-### 1. Key Features of the Dashboard

-#### A. Sales Overview (KPIs Section)

-This section provides a high-level summary of the business’s sales performance with real-time insights:

-Year-to-Date (YTD) Total Sales – Total revenue generated from car sales this year.

-Month-to-Date (MTD) Total Sales – Total revenue for the current month.

-Year-over-Year (YOY) Growth in Total Sales – Percentage increase/decrease in sales compared to the previous year.

-Difference between YTD Sales and Previous Year-to-Date (PTYD) Sales – Highlights growth or decline compared to last year.

-#### B. Average Price Analysis

-YTD Average Price – The average price of cars sold this year.

-MTD Average Price – The average price for cars sold in the current month.

-YOY Growth in Average Price – Compares price trends with the previous year.

-Difference between YTD Average Price and PTYD Average Price – Measures pricing strategy effectiveness.

-#### C. Cars Sold Metrics

-YTD Cars Sold – Total number of cars sold this year.

-MTD Cars Sold – Total number of cars sold this month.

-YOY Growth in Cars Sold – Measures the increase/decrease in car sales compared to last year.

-Difference between YTD Cars Sold and PTYD Cars Sold – Identifies sales volume trends.

-### 2. Visualizations & Insights

-#### A. YTD Sales Weekly Trend (Line Chart)

-Shows the weekly trend of YTD sales.

-Helps identify peak sales periods and seasonal trends.

-#### B. YTD Total Sales by Body Style (Donut Chart)

-Displays the percentage contribution of different car body styles (Sedan, SUV, Hatchback, etc.).

-Helps identify the most popular car types among customers.

-#### C. YTD Total Sales by Color (Donut Chart)

-Visualizes the distribution of car sales by color.

-Helps understand customer preferences in car aesthetics.

-#### D. YTD Cars Sold by Dealer Region (Map Chart)

-Provides a geographic distribution of car sales.

-Identifies top-performing regions and areas needing improvement.

-#### E. Company-Wise Sales Trend (Tabular Grid)

-Displays each company’s YTD sales figures in a structured table format.

-Helps compare company-wise sales performance.

-#### F. Detailed Car Sales Data Grid

-Includes detailed information for each transaction:

-Car Model

-Body Style

-Color

-Sales Amount

-Dealer Region

-Date of Sale

-Allows deep analysis of individual sales transactions.

-### 3. Business Insights from the Dashboard

-Sales Growth Monitoring: The dashboard helps track real-time YTD and MTD sales performance.

-Best-Selling Models & Colors: Identifies top car models and colors preferred by customers.

-Regional Performance: Highlights high and low-performing dealer regions to optimize sales strategies.

-Pricing Trends: Helps analyze the impact of pricing strategies on sales and profitability.

-Sales Trends & Forecasting: Weekly trends help businesses plan inventory and marketing campaigns effectively.
+🔹 Key Sales Metrics Explained

+1️⃣ YTD Total Sales: $371.19M (2023)

+Definition: The total revenue generated from car sales in 2023 from the beginning of the year up to the current date.
+Sales Difference (YTD Total Sales - PYTD Total Sales): $70.8M This represents the increase in sales from 2022 (Previous Year YTD Sales) to 2023 (Current YTD Sales).
+MTD (Month-to-Date) Total Sales (2023): $54.28M → Sales for the current month.

+2️⃣ YTD Average Price: $28.0K (2023)

+Definition: The average selling price of vehicles for 2023 so far.
+Price Change from 2022: -$0.22K (-0.79%) → The average price has decreased slightly compared to last year (2022).
+MTD Avg Price (2023): $28.26K → The average price of cars sold in the current month.

+3️⃣ YTD Cars Sold: 13.3K (2023)

+Definition: The total number of vehicles sold in 2023 so far.
+Sales Growth (Compared to 2022): +2.62K (19.73%)
+This means that 13,300 cars have been sold in 2023, which is 2,620 more than in 2022, showing a 19.73% increase in total sales.
+MTD Cars Sold (2023): 1.92K → The number of vehicles sold in the current month.

+📈 Dashboard Visualizations - Detailed Breakdown

+1️⃣ YTD Sales Weekly Trend (Line Chart)

+This chart tracks weekly sales performance across 2022 and 2023.

+Peak Sales in Week 36 (2023):

+The highest number of vehicles were sold in Week 36, indicating strong demand during that period.

+Comparison with 2022:

+2023 sales show a clear upward trend compared to 2022.

+2️⃣ YTD Total Sales by Body Style (Pie Chart)

+Shows the sales distribution by car body style (e.g., SUVs, Sedans, Hatchbacks).
+Helps identify which type of vehicle is selling the most in 2023 compared to 2022.

+3️⃣ YTD Total Sales by Color (Pie Chart)

+Displays sales performance based on car colors.
+Example:
+Pale White (2023): $125.2M (33.7%) → Most popular car color.
+Black, Red, and Other Colors contribute the rest of the sales.

+4️⃣ YTD Cars Sold by Dealer Region (Map)

+Geographical representation of sales across different dealership locations in the USA.
+Top-performing dealer cities (2023): Austin, Scottsdale, Aurora, Janesville, Pasco.
+Comparison with 2022: Sales increased in key cities.

+5️⃣ Company-Wise Sales Trend (Table)

+Comparison of sales performance across different manufacturers in 2022 and 2023.
+Example:
+Chevrolet (2023): 1,043 cars sold → $2.71M in total sales (7.3% growth from 2022).
+Dodge (2023): 949 cars sold → $2.50M in total sales (6.74% growth from 2022).
+Helps track brand performance and market demand over two years.

+🔍 Key Insights from the Dashboard (2022 vs. 2023)
+✅ Sales Growth: The company has seen a +23.59% increase in total sales from 2022 to 2023.
+✅ Sales Peak in Week 36 (2023): Highest number of vehicles sold in that week, showing a strong demand period.
+✅ Chevrolet & Dodge are leading brands: These two companies dominate in terms of total sales and number of cars sold in 2023.
+✅ Pale White is the most popular car color: Over 33.7% of all sales in 2023 are for Pale White vehicles.
+✅ Dealer Performance Varies by Region: Certain cities like Austin & Scottsdale have seen major growth in sales compared to 2022.

+🎯 How This Dashboard Helps Businesses

+🔹 Compare Yearly Performance – Identify sales growth from 2022 to 2023 and adjust business strategies accordingly.
+🔹 Identify Peak Sales Periods – Helps businesses plan promotions and inventory based on high-demand weeks (e.g., Week 36, 2023).
+🔹 Understand Customer Preferences – Insights into best-selling car models, body styles, and colors help improve marketing strategies.
+🔹 Dealer Performance Analysis – Allows tracking of which regions are selling the most cars and identifying areas that need improvement.
+🔹 Brand Sales Comparison – Helps manufacturers analyze their market position against competitors from 2022 to 2023.

 ### 4. Conclusion